Auxlanger/Nuda/README.md

 > fume xeno.
 > *The new book.*

-Multiply qualified noun:
+Described noun:

-> fume (xeno na defona-ki).
+> fume fa (xeno na nu).
-> *The new fictional book.*
+> *The book is new and good.*

-In a longer sentence:
+Another equivalent form:

-> fume (xeno na defona-ki) fa nu.
+> fume baki. bako fa (xeno na nu).
+> *This book.
+It is new and good.*

+Qualified and described noun:

+> fume xeno fa defona-ki.
-> *The new fictional book is good.*
+> *The new book is fiction.*

-In an even longer sentence:
+Other similar examples:

+> fume xeno baki. bako fa (xeno na nu).
+> *This new book.
+It is new and good.*

-> fume (xeno na defona-ki) fa (nu na mi).
+> fume xeno fa (kadefona-ki, mi na nu).
-> *The new fictional book is good and true.*
+> *The new book is non-fiction, true and good.*

 Pronunciation (refer carefully to [**s2.
 Lists**](#s2.-lists)):

-> Written sentence: **fume (xeno na defona-ki) fa (nu na mi).**
+> Written sentence: **fume xeno fa (kadefona-ki, mi na nu).**
-> Colloquial pronunciation: "fume xeno na defona-ki fa nu mi."
+> Colloquial pronunciation: "fume xeno fa (kadefona-ki, mi na nu)."
-> Formal pronunciation: "fume do xeno na defona-ki sa fa do nu na mi sa."
+> Formal pronunciation: "fume xeno fa do kadefona-ki na mi na nu sa."

 A generalization:

-> fume (xeno na defona-ki) masi fa nu.
+> fume xeno masi fa nu.
-> *New fictional books are good.*
+> *New books are good.*

 A statement about a bad book:

-> fume (xeno, kami na kadefona-ki) fa kanu.
-> *The new, untrue, non-fiction book is bad.*

-The following is better style because it is easier to understand:

-> fume baki. bako fa (xeno, kami na kadefona-ki). bako fa kanu.
+> fume xeno baki. bako fa kadefona-ki. bako fa kami. bako fa kanu.
-> *This book.
-It is new, untrue and non-fiction.
+> *This new book.
+It is non-fiction.
+It is untrue.
 It is bad.*

 A statement about a good book:

-> fume (xeno, mi na kadefona-ki) baki fa nu.
-> *This new, true, non-fiction book is good.*

-In better style:

 > fume baki. bako fa (xeno, mi na kadefona-ki). bako fa nu.
 > *This book.
 It is new, true and non-fiction.
 It is good.*